Statement for HIV Testing

 Virginia Law: In the state of Virginia, “confidential” means that under normal circumstances only health care professionals involved in the patient’s care and treatment will have access to information contained in their medical file.
 This information cannot be released to a third party (e.g., insurance company, potential employer, private practice clinician) unless the patient provides special written consent for a special release.

-Contact Angela Johnson, Associate Director and Wellness Coordinator, with any questions you may have.
-She can be reached at firstname.lastname@example.org or 703.993.3690.
+Contact Nichole Nicholas, Assistant Director of Health & Wellness Education, with any questions you may have.
+She can be reached at firstname.lastname@example.org.